 There are different methods for computing SRs, NRs and their generalizations (GSRs, GNRs).
 One method, which we adopt in this paper, is based on the notion of an \textit{instance abstraction.} Intuitively, an instance abstraction is a logical condition on the instance that satisfies some syntactic restriction yet is both sufficient and necessary to trigger the decision on that instance; see~\cite{DBLP:conf/lics/Darwiche23}.
 The \textit{complete reason}~\cite{DBLP:conf/ecai/DarwicheH20} is one such abstraction with the syntactic restriction that it is an NNF whose literals are \textit{contained} in the instance (hence, must be simple literals).
 The \textit{general reason}~\cite{DBLP:conf/jelia/JiD23} is another abstraction with the syntactic restriction that it is an NNF whose literals are \textit{implied} by the instance (hence, can be arbitrary literals).\footnote{The general reason is weaker than the complete reason, and the two notions coincide with one another when all features are binary~\cite{DBLP:conf/jelia/JiD23}.} SRs are the prime implicants of the complete reason~\cite{DBLP:conf/ecai/DarwicheH20}, and NRs are its prime implicates~\cite{DBLP:conf/aaai/DarwicheJ22}.
-Moreover, GSRs and GNRs are respectively the variable-minimal prime implicants and prime implicates of the general reason~\cite{DBLP:conf/jelia/JiD23}.
+Moreover, GSRs and GNRs are respectively the variable-minimal prime implicants and prime implicates of the general reason; see~\cite{DBLP:conf/jelia/JiD23} for the definition of variable-minimality and algorithms that computes GSRs and GNRs from the general reason.
 The complete reason for the above decision on Susan is (equivalent to) $(\Age \GE 55 \AND (\eql{\BType}{\tA} \OR \eql{\Weight}{\OWeight}))$, while the general reason is (equivalent to) $(\Age \GE 55 \AND (\BType \in \{\tA, \tB, \tAB\} \OR \Weight \in \{\OWeight, \Nom\}) \AND (\BType \in \{\tA, \tB\} \OR \Weight \in \{\OWeight, \UWeight\}))$.
 The complete and general reasons can both be computed efficiently (in linear time) if class formulas have specific properties (e.g., or-decomposable); see~\cite{DBLP:conf/lics/Darwiche23} for a review of corresponding results.
 This is why our approach rests on obtaining class formulas in specific forms, to facilitate the computation of complete and general reasons, which will further facilitate the computation of SRs, NRs and their generalizations.